Muffins Made with Greek Yogurt: Moist, Protein-Packed, and Perfect Every Time

 • Brunch centerpiece served warm with butter or jam.

-They’re versatile enough to act as a base for savory spreads, too—try cream cheese with chives for a balanced snack.
+They’re versatile enough to act as a base for savory spreads, too—try cream cheese with chives for a well-rounded snack.

 Health Benefits of Using Greek Yogurt in Baking